pravega/pravega-samples/pravega-client-examples/src/main/java/io/pravega/example/streamprocessing/README.md

 ## Graceful shutdown

-A graceful shutdown of an at-least-once process requires that it call `ReaderGroup.readerOffline(readerId, lastPosition)`, where `lastPosition` is the position object of the last event that was successfully processed.
+A graceful shutdown of an at-least-once process requires that it call `EventStreamReader.closeAt(position)`, where `position` is the position object of the last event that was successfully processed.
-This method is called automatically when the `EventStreamReader` is closed.
+If `position` is null, this will indicate that the reader did not successfully process any events.
 When graceful shutdowns occur, events will be processed exactly once.

+## Exceptional shutdown

+An exceptional shutdown occurs when `AtLeastOnceProcessor.run()` encounters a fatal exception.
+This is handled similarly to the graceful shutdown case.

 ## Ungraceful shutdown

 An ungraceful shutdown of a process can occur when the host abruptly loses power, when it loses its network connection, or when the process is terminated with `kill -9`.
-In these situations, the process is unable to successfully call `ReaderGroup.readerOffline()`.
+In these situations, the process is unable to successfully call `EventStreamReader.closeAt(position)`.
 However, the Reader Group guarantees that any assigned segments will remain assigned to the reader until `readerOffline()` is called.
 If no action is taken, the events in the segments assigned to the dead worker's reader will never be read.